m14roy/CC_AA_NCB_Img_Dehaze/Readme.md

 The authors are with Dept. of Electronics and Electrical Communication Engineering, Indian Institute of Technology, Kharagpur, India.

-Kindly report any suggestions or corrections to dhara.sk@gmail.com
+Kindly report any suggestions or corrections to dhara.sk[at]gmail[dot]com

  ========================================================================